hanishkvc/prgs-docs-spreadsheetkvc/README.md

 After program is up and running.
 Press Esc key to be sure that we are in default mode.

+Key in the following command to load the help.csv file with basic usage help.

+	:help<ENTERKEY>

+NOTE: You can exit this help mode by either

+	(a) creating a new spreadsheet in memory by using new command i.e

+		:new<ENTERKEY>

+	(b) Or by loading a existing file into memory

+		:l pathto/filename<ENTERKEY>

 Key in following command to load a file named filename from path pathto.

 	:l pathto/filename<ENTERKEY>